 The key areas of study within each theme are listed below.

 Please see the policy pages to view the full PSHE policy.

 Our PSHE provision is designed to be accessible to every pupil.

 As per the statutory guidance, parents have the right to request that their child be withdrawn from Sex Education delivered as part of the PSHE programme.

 There is however no right to withdraw from Relationships Education or Health Education, nor is there a right to withdraw from topics taught within the Science National Curriculum.

 We recognise the importance of supporting your child with their PSHE education.

-List of approved resources – Coming soon!
+List of approved resources – How to support my child

 Parental workshops – Coming soon